Closures

 food();

-- It is also a function that exists outside of the scope it was defined in, that is holding access to a variable from that scope.
+The inner function has access to the outer scope’s variables.
+A closure is a function that exists outside of the scope it was defined in, that is holding access to a variable from that scope.

 - Giving a function access to data without exposing that data to the rest of your code, creating partially applied functions.